influxdata/docs.influxdata.com-ARCHIVE/content/platform/install-and-deploy/install/_index.md

     parent: install-and-deploy-platform
 ---

-Install and configure the InfluxData platform using one of the following methods:
+Install and configure the InfluxData platform (TICK stack) using one of the following methods:

 - For **non-production** environments.
 The quickest way to install the InfluxData platform is to [deploy the InfluxData 1.x platform in Docker containers](/platform/install-and-deploy/deploying/sandbox-install).
 - For **production** environments.
 Do one of the following: